Catholic Church backed DACA because it "needs illegal aliens," Bannon says

 But in his interview with CBS, Bannon called “neo-Nazis and neo-Confederates” and the Ku Klux Klan “absolutely awful” and said “there’s no room in American society for” them.

-He also, however, took direct aim at Gary Cohn, Trump's chief economic adviser who following Charlottesville said the “administration can and must do better in consistently and unequivocally condemning" hate groups.
+He also, however, took aim at Gary Cohn, Trump's chief economic adviser who after Charlottesville said the “administration can and must do better in consistently and unequivocally condemning" hate groups.

 Bannon said that Cohn “and some other people” should have quit if they found Trump’s remarks “unacceptable.”